26th March 2018

 During the breakfast I was asking how I could come to the beach by bus.
 Ivan explained where the bus is leaving, but told me then, that he has to leave something to a friend in Madero, though he can take me with him and later leave me at a bus stop for buses to the beach.
 It would not be a need of a bus change.
 I was thankful, that he made it easier for me.
 It became really easy for me that way.
 The bus stop for the beach was close to an area of restaurants and bathrooms.
 I was not hungry, but was happy to find a bathroom.
 By the way I only had around 100 pesos with me, not my passport, no credit card and even not my smartphone.
 I hoped I could take a swim and was afraid, to get my belongings stolen.
 In addition to that I left my hearing aids at “home”, though they would not break.

 From there I walked the whole beach in one direction until there was a pier.
 Halfway I bought tostitos.
 They are similar to nachos, but fried small things 😉.
 You can get it with yellow cream (what I earlier thought was a kind of mustard), mayonnaise and chili sauce.
 I did not take the chili sauce, of course.
-It makes full for a while.
+The tostitos made me full for a while.
 I had taken a bottle with water with me, therefore all was OK.

 Sofia told me, that she will stay at home the evening – it was already 6pm and that all is well now.
 I took a shower to get rid of the sand, which still were everywhere, even in my mouth.
 There I saw, that I looked nearly pink as a pig, especially my legs!
 I hope, it will change to brown soon and the skin will not shed.
 I was happy, that I did not burn my back.
 I did not have any problems to sleep during the night.
 What I did before I felt asleep, I think you know.
 I only write one word: Internet!
 I did not have any evening meal.